karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

 Our method for collobaration is based upon this wiki: https://gist.github.com/seshness/3943237

-### Create a branch with your changes
+### Create a branch prior to making any changes

-    $ cd <project git dir>
-    $ git checkout -b <my-awesome-feature>
+    $ git checkout -b <my-awesome-feature-branch-name>

 ### Make and test your changes

 Make whatever changes you want to make.
-Make sure all tests pass:
+Make sure all tests pass and the UI features if any you modified work:

+    $ mvn appengine:devserver

+### Self review your changes

+To see what files you've modified:

+    $ git status

+Use meld to take a look at your changes since your last commit (execute it from the root project directory):

+    $ meld .

+If you want to compare your changes including locally committed changes against the master branch use difftool:

+    $ git difftool master

+After you add or delete files make sure to run "git add ." (execute it from the root project directory).

+    $ git add --all .
+    $ git status

 ### Commit your changes

-    $ mvn test
-    $ git add .
-    $ git status
+Commit your changes to your local branch:

     $ git commit -a

-Don't worry, "git checkout -b" automatically copies your changes to the new branch.

-(Optional) Review your commits:

-    $ gitk

-Push your branch to the remote repository as a non-master branch:
+Then push your branch to the remote repository as a non-master branch:

-    $ git push origin <my-awesome-feature>
+    $ git push origin <my-awesome-feature-branch-name>

 ### Submit a pull request for your branch